NealSpellman/NealSpellman.github.io/resume.md

 <i>Programmer</i> / April 2013 - Present
 * Changing the in-game worlds using Lua scripting.
+* Creating new content zones using the in-game editor.
 * Debugging the database with scripts to visualize the changes while in-game.

 <h2>Shipped Titles</h2>